Skip to main content

 DON’T:

-• Use safety stock to mask issues in inventory management, forecasting, production, logistics, or supplier unreliability.
+• Use safety stock to mask issues in inventory management, forecasting, production, logistics, or supplier performance.
+This will lead to problems much larger than just overstocking.

-• Keep too much buffer – you will most probably keep customers happy, but a higher level of safety stock immediately means higher inventory costs, extra cash stuck as inventory, and in time, spoiled, expired, or damaged goods.
+• Keep too much buffer.
+You will most probably keep customers happy, but a higher level of safety stock immediately means higher inventory costs, extra cash tied up in inventory, and spoiled, expired, or damaged goods in due time.
+Don’t let your buffer stock become excess inventory.

 For both of these simple formulas, you’ll need to know the: